Roy Wood: Wizzard

+After departing from ELO, he formed a new group, Wizzard, which assembled cellists, brass players and a bigger rhythm section, with several drummers and percussionists.
+Wood emulated the wall of sound production style of Phil Spector while successfully and affectionately pastiching the rock and roll style of the early 1960s.
+Wizzard had seven UK singles chart hits with different songs during this period including two consecutive singles, "See My Baby Jive" and "Angel Fingers" which reached the top of that chart.
+Meanwhile, he released several solo albums, exploring further musical directions.
+His 1973 album Boulders was an almost entirely solo effort, right down to the sleeve artwork, with Wood playing a wide variety of musical instruments.
+A second solo album, Mustard, released in 1975 and including contributions by Phil Everly and Annie Haslam, was less successful.

 Post-Wizzard

 By the late 1970s, Wood was appearing less in public; commercial success faded away, and his musical experiments did not always match popular taste, but he remained productive in the studio as musician, producer and songwriter.
 He was a fan of Elvis Presley, but never succeeded in getting him to adopt one of his compositions.
 He was a producer for other acts, including for doo-wop revivalists Darts.
 In 1976, Wood recorded the Beatles songs "Lovely Rita" and "Polythene Pam" for the musical documentary All This and World War II.